Ascend/pytorch/README.md

 - 📢 [2026-06-30] Advance notice on standardized naming conventions for Ascend for PyTorch community components. [🔗 Learn more](https://www.hiascend.com/productbulletins/detail/791)
 - 📢 [2026-04-30] TorchNPU 26.0.0 released, adding support for PyTorch 2.10.0, Python 3.13, P2P communication group dispatch, DTensor strategy extensions, and more. [🔗 Learn more](https://www.hiascend.com/productbulletins/detail/779)

+## Supported PyTorch Versions

+This branch adapts to multiple PyTorch versions from a single source tree.
+The PyTorch versions it currently supports are declared in [version.txt](./version.txt), which is the single source of truth and is updated as new versions are adapted.

+For the compatibility matrix of released packages (TorchNPU / PyTorch / CANN / Python), please refer to [Compatibility](./COMPATIBILITY.md).

 ## Installation